 The King's Mine operated to the east and the Wabash Mine operated to the west of the reserve area.
-In general, all drilling has shown a highly consistent coal seam of mineable thickness and quality for the high-sulfur thermal utility market.
+In general, all drilling has shown a highly consistent coal seam of mineable thickness and quality for the high-sulfur domestic thermal utility market and low/medium sulfur export market.

 Our credit facility is secured by, among other things, liens against certain Gibson surface properties, coal leases and owned coal.
 Documentation of such liens is of record in the Office of the Recorder of Gibson County, Indiana.
 Please read "Item 8.
-Financial Statements and Supplementary Data-Note 6 - Long-term Debt" for more information on our credit facility.
+Financial Statements and Supplementary Data-Note 12 - Long-term Debt" for more information on our credit facility.

 Accounts receivable generated from the sale of coal mined from this property are collateral for our accounts receivable securitization facility, evidenced by financing statements of record in the Office of the Recorder of Gibson County, Indiana.
 Please read "Item 8.
-Financial Statements and Supplementary Data-Note 6 - Long-term Debt" for more information on our accounts receivable securitization facility.
+Financial Statements and Supplementary Data-Note 12 - Long-term Debt" for more information on our accounts receivable securitization facility.